robot670/Anirudh_BlueStamp_Portfolio/index.md

   arm.up(45);                                                     // Function to move arm up }

-// Moves the turret to the right when input is 'c' if (values == 'c'){
+// Moves the rotating base to the right when input is 'c' if (values == 'c'){
   arm.right(10);                                                  // Function to move arm to the right }

-// Moves the turret to the left when input is 'd' if (values == 'd'){
+// Moves the rotating base to the left when input is 'd' if (values == 'd'){
   arm.left(10);                                                   // Function to move arm to the left }